deathaxe/sublime-skins/README.md

 Settings with `Null` value, are deleted in the sublime-settings files.

 ### Commands
 `Skins` exports the following `commands` to directly interact with all available skins.
-They can be used to create key bindings or command shortcuts to the most frequent used skins.
+They can be used to create key bindings or command short-cuts to the most frequent used skins.

 #### Set Skin